aidasjan/fastb2b/readme.md

 Copyright (c) 2019 Aidas Jankauskas, Linas Pocius, Domantas Sabaliauskas

-This project is a part of Kaunas Technology University assignment.
+This project is a part of Kaunas University of Technology assignment.